My Windows 10 local taskbar showing on Remote Desktop

 Step 1.
 On the local PC, press Ctrl + Shift + Esc to open “Task Manager”.

 Step 2.
-Locate on “Processes”, and then scroll down to find “Windows Explorer”.
+Locate “Processes”, and then scroll down to find “Windows Explorer”.
 Right-click on it and then select “Restart”.
+After that, the issue "Local PC taskbar showing on Remote Desktop" would be fixed easily.

 Fix 2.
 Disable programs on the Startup tab